AWhetstone1995/chess/README.md

 To Do:

 > Special Move Implementation (Castling, En Passant, Promotion)
-> Stalemate and impossible check validation
+> Stalemate and impossible checkmate validation
 > Pretty up the board display to display legal moves and captures